lu-zero/cargo-c/README.md

 # Used as library version and defaults to the crate version.
 How this is used
 # depends on the target platform.
 version = "1.2.3"
+# Used to install the library to a subdirectory of `libdir`.
+install_subdir = "gstreamer-1.0"
 ```

 ## Users